sinai-dev/OSLDocs/API/SL_EffectCondition.md

 Checks if the character is in a town or city, contains no extra fields.

 ## SL_ImbueEffectCondition : SL_EffectCondition
-Checks if the caster has an imbue.
+Checks if the affected character has an imbue.

 `ImbuePresetID` (integer)
 * The Preset ID of the Imbue required.